Business & industry requirements

 In general, we require:

-Our requirements for vessels include inspections of vessels and oil transfers over water, preventive measures for oil transfers, vessel emergency reporting, oil spill contingency planning, and oil spill drills.
+Our requirements for vessels include inspections of vessels and oil transfers over water, preventive measures for oil transfers, vessel emergency reporting, oil spill contingency planning, oil spill drills, and membership in an international P&I club or obtaining a certificate of financial responsibility.
 What we require depends on the type of vessel.

-We have regulations for transferring oil over water, inspections, staff training, spill contingency plans, and oil spill drills.
+We have regulations for transferring oil over water, inspections, staff training, spill contingency plans, oil spill drills, and obtaining a certificate of financial responsibility.
 What we require depends on whether a facility is Class 1, 2, 3, or 4.

 We require railroads and pipelines operating in Washington to be prepared to respond to spills by developing spill contingency plans and practicing the plans with oil spill drills.
-We also require reporting of oil moved by these modes of transportation.
+Pipelines must obtain a certificate of financial responsibility.
+We also require reporting of oil moved by these modes of transportationn.

 Primary response contractors assist contingency plan holders in the event of a spill.
 We have requirements for their certification.